Keeping it Together: Interleaved Kirigami Extension Assembly: Strength Testing

+{From the point of view of each individual wall, the inward deformation transforms a free-standing Euler beam into a plate with four simply supported edges -- edges that are constrained to have zero displacement but for which bending is allowed.
+Given the continuity of plates around each butte, each wall can carry a much higher load than an isolated Euler strip~\cite{stable}.
+The finite element method (FEM) results from general implicit code ABAQUS/Standard verify that the subsequent interaction between walls leads to higher strength.
+As shown in Fig. \ref{fig:walls}, we tuned the boundary conditions at the two tilted unconnected edges from ``free edges'' (no constraint) to ``simply supported edges'' (only allowing rotation) to simulate the contact behavior.
+The compression tests were simulated by imposing load at the top edge.
+This modification leads to a factor of 2.5 higher buckling threshold.}

-To further test the validity of the virtual shell model, we also created ``gapped'' models where we removed some of the paper along the edges of the sidewalls (also shown in Fig. \ref{fig:pinned}.
+In experiment, we removed the interior reinforcement inside each basic unit and created ``gapped'' models where edge contact was avoided by cutting some of the paper along the edges of the sidewalls (also shown in Fig. \ref{fig:pinned}).
 The gapped model showed nearly the same loading curve as the pinned model.
-In the former case, the sidewalls could not contact and form shells, in the latter, there was no in-plane compression to press the walls together.
-Therefore both of these loading curves are giving us information about the Euler-like buckling of the walls which are {\sl identical}.
+In the former case, the sidewalls are still Euler beams that do not contact and form shells, in the latter, there is no in-plane compression to press the walls together.
+Therefore both of these loading curves are giving us information about the Euler-like buckling of the walls which are, appearently, {\sl identical}. { From Fig. \ref{fig:loading}b), just around 2/3 walls buckle inside and form contact shell.
+Correspondingly, the buckling peaks of the original mode are about 2 times higher than that of gapped models in Fig. \ref{fig:pinnedcompare}, not far from our FEM estimate of 2.5.
+Also, comparing the disconnected models with the gapped models, we see a stiffness increase originating from a ``neighbor effect" with a factor of 1.4. }

-In addition, we made measurements with different unit sizes, scaled by the linear factor $\lambda$.
+We made measurements with different unit sizes, scaled by the linear factor $\lambda$.
 We always pushed on six, fully-coordinating units.
 Since the contact area shrank as $\lambda^{2}$, but, as Fig. \ref{fig:density} shows, the buckling force remained {\sl constant} , the buckling pressure scales as $\lambda^{-2}$.
-This is precisely what one expects for shells: for spherical shells the collapse pressure scales as $(h/R)^2$ where $h$ is the thickness of the shell and $R$ is its radius \cite{Zoelly}.
-Since we use identical paper, $h$ is unchanged as are all the moduli, corroborating the virtual shell picture.
-A full sheet of 1/2 scale units has a mass of 8.1g and buckles at around 1100 kN, a load-to-weight ratio around 14000!
+As we shall see in \S{IV}, this is consistent with the theory of thin plates and suggests that the strength is coming from the length of the sidewalls and not the spacing between buttes (though the latter does contribute to the load per unit area).
+In closing this section, we note that a full sheet of 1/2 scale units has a mass of 8.1g and buckles at around 1100 N, a load-to-weight ratio around 14000!